naveeniitk/ml-projects/06_AGENTIC_AI/aiAgentTutorial/readme/README.md

 - **API Operations**: Connection issues, malformed responses, missing usage metadata
 - **Function Execution**: Timeout errors, invalid Python files, execution exceptions
 - **Path Security**: Directory traversal attempts are blocked with error messages
+- **Unknown Functions**: If an unrecognized function is called, the agent returns an error message indicating the function is unknown

 When errors occur, the agent will display appropriate error messages, and function calls will return error information that the agent can use to adjust its approach.
+Error messages are formatted and returned as part of the function response, allowing the agent to handle them gracefully in subsequent interactions.